Cool-Dev121/maven-demo/README.md

 You'll see the tests have been run and a jar has been built and put in the *target* directory.

-To use this maven structured project in Eclipse:
+To edit this maven structured project in Eclipse:

 * **File - Import - Maven - Existing Maven Projects**
 * open the `maven-demo` folder and hit **Finish**